samthorold/scribbles/docs/20-mortality-and-morbidity.md

 ## Selection

+### Temporary initial selection

-- Temporary initial selection: level of risk increases or decreases since the selection process (or discriminating event).
+level of risk increases or decreases since the selection process (or discriminating event).

+Temporary initial selection occurs because ...

+... potential policyholders are underwritten at the outset of the policy ...

+... so that lives in poor health are excluded ...

+... and the policyholders who are accepted are therefore healthier ...

+... but this selective effect wears off over time.

+### Class selection

-- Class selection: a select group is taken from a population consisting of a mixture of classes. of individuals with different characteristics.
+a select group is taken from a population consisting of a mixture of classes of individuals with different characteristics.

+### Time selection

-- Time selection: select group is taken from a population of individuals from different calendar years.
+select group is taken from a population of individuals from different calendar years.

+### Adverse selection

-- Adverse selection: individual's choice influences the selection process.
+individual's choice influences the selection process.

+Adverse selection may arise ...

+... if insufficient underwriting is carried out ...

+... for example, if the company does not differentiate by occupation and other insurers do ...

+... then the company may attract policyholders in more hazardous occupations.

+### Spurious selection

-- Spurious selection: distorting effect of a confounding factorgives the false impression that one of the other forms of selection is present.
+distorting effect of a confounding factor gives the false impression that one of the other forms of selection is present.

+When homogeneous groups are formed it is usual to assume that the factors chosen to define each group explain any differences in mortality between the groups.

+However, it may be that the analysis is incorrect and that there are other factors that are the true causes of differences between groups.

+Explaining differences by factors other than the true underlying causes is known as spurious selection.

+---

 These examples apply to insurance and pensions.